mfiers/Moa/sphinx/commands/index.rst

 This command creates a new job with the specified template in the current directory.
 If the directory already contains a job it needs to be forced using '-f'.
-It is possible to redefine arguments for the job on the command line using KEY=VALUE pairs after a template has been created.

-Note: Do not use spaces around the '=' sign.
+It is possible to define arguments for the job on the commandline using KEY=VALUE after the template.
+Note: do not use spaces around the '=' sign.
 Use quotes if you need spaces in variables (KEY='two values')

 positional arguments:
-  template              name of the template to use for this moa job parameter             arguments for this job, specified as KEY=VALUE without spaces (default: None)
+  template              name of the template to use for this moa job parameter             arguments for this job, specifyas KEY=VALUE without spaces (default: None)

 optional arguments:
   -h, --help            show this help message and exit